 At the University of Oregon, Professor Lambert regularly teaches graduate and undergraduate students in courses in cultural administration, performing arts management, cultural policy, nonprofit management, and international public policy.
 She welcomes the opportunity to speak with current and prospective undergraduate and graduate students from across the university about academic opportunities and careers in arts management.
 Music, theatre, and dance majors and recent graduates may particularly wish to note that she has a special affinity for young performing artists who wish to have career planning conversations.

 Prof. Lambert’s office is located in Hendricks Hall, room 108.
-Sign-up sheets for student advising hours are located on her office door; students are also welcome to contact her directly (email is usually best) to schedule a time to meet.
+Students are also welcome to contact her directly (email is usually best) to schedule a time to meet.